t-park1112/We-Have-No-Idea/2 Report/Managing Change.md

 ### Daily Meetings

--   Daily meetings as found in the ‘Project Practice Guide’ during the redevelopment process are opportunities for team members to present changes that could happen because of new code.
-The meetings would be quick meetings, where anyone with any impending changes due to code or any changes for the requirements can present them during meetings, and have them discussed.
+-   Daily meetings for this project are opportunities for team members to present changes that could happen to the Portfolio management software because of new code.
+The meetings would be quick, where anyone with any impending changes due to code or any changes for the requirements can present and have them discussed.
-    After discussion either, continue working or put it into the backlog for future sprints.
+    After discussion, it can be addressed in the current sprint or put it into the backlog for future sprints.

+(isn't this the same as the first point?)
 -   For the extension process of the the project, daily meetings will be vital in managing frequently changing requirements.
-During these daily meetings, a discussion of the change would be executed and also inserted into the backlog.
+During these daily meetings, a discussion of the changes would be executed and also inserted into the backlog.

--   Tools for daily meetings would be a localized location for meetings where all stakeholders have access to.
-Stand-up daily meetings would facilitate face-to-face communication, so that ideas and discussions are done thoroughly and no details are missed.
+-   Tools for daily meetings would be a localized location around a SCRUM board for meetings where all team members can congregate around.
+Stand-up daily meetings would facilitate face-to-face communication, so that ideas and discussions are done thoroughly and can be recorded using the SCRUM board, ensuring  miscommunications are minimised.

 ### Product Backlog